Performing Ensembles: Instrumental

 The Pepperdine University Wind Ensemble, the newest performing ensemble at Pepperdine, is comprised of the most talented wind, brass and percussion students on the campus.
 Its repertoire ranges from traditional band literature, one-on-a part chamber works, world premieres, to contemporary works for wind band.
-The Wind Ensemble will begin rehearsing spring semester and is open to all University students through auditions.
+The Wind Ensemble will rehearse year round, and is open to all University students through auditions.
 You do not have to be a music major to participate and students from all disciplines are invited to audition.
 This is an excellent opportunity to read the latest in concert band literature, perform with guest conductors and soloists, continue valuable high school musical training, and to further develop your talents in musical performance.
 Be part of the new tradition!

 The Pepperdine Jazz Ensemble is made up of students and faculty from many different disciplines around the campus that have a passion and love of performing and learning about this great music.
 It provides students an opportunity to play the music of the swing era to the music of the big bands of today.
-Led by Brian Scanlon, the band rehearses on Monday evenings and performs concerts both on and off campus throughout the year.
+Led by Vincent Trombetta, the band rehearses on Monday evenings and performs concerts both on and off campus throughout the year.
 These concerts always attract a large audience and give students an opportunity to develop skills essential for performance in the music world today.